wwsd/wwsd.github.io/_drafts/Drone-Buying-Guide.md

 layout: post
 disqus: yes
 fbcomments: no
-category: drone
+category: embedded
 tags:
   - arduino
   - drone
   - openpilot
 ---

 Why pay lots of money for a toy you KNOW you are going to break?
-Instead let's build our own so we know we can repair it easily and cheaply, plus we'll get to choose our own components, and later on when we want to scale up we can just remove the brains, build a new frame and attach bigger motors!
+Instead let's build our own so we know we can repair it easily and cheaply, plus we'll get to choose our own components, and later on when we want to scale up we can just remove the brains, build a new frame, place brains inside, and attach bigger motors!
 Moar power!
 Mwahahahahahahah!

 ### Pilot Software

 Let's start with the brains of the matter, there are quite a few choices out there, I'm going to stick to the open source stuff so we can hack on it.

 [Ardupilot](http://ardupilot.com/) is a nice place to start, take a robot add an arduino and you got yourself an autonomous pet to do your bidding.
 They also made the [Mission Planner](http://planner.ardupilot.com/) software you'll see everywhere They seem to be sponsored or related to [diydrones](http://diydrones.com/)